covenengineering/vangware-micron/README.md

-url - Parse an object into URL format for XHR. get - Alias for querySelectorAll, but returning an array instead of a nodeList. del - Remove an element or a group of elements from the DOM. xhr - Alias for new XMLHttpRequest().open() with ajax header and GET method by default.
+url - Parse an object into URL format for XHR. get - Alias for querySelectorAll, but returning an array instead of a nodeList. del - Remove an element or a group of elements from the DOM. xhr - Alias for new XMLHttpRequest, with ajax header and GET method by default.
 ```